CircuitSpells/Notes/git.md

 ### Undo Accidental Commit to Main

-if you accidentally made a commit to local main (but haven't pushed), you can move that commit to a new feature branch:
+if you accidentally made a commit to local main (but haven't pushed), then you can move that commit to a new feature branch:
 - find the commit hash of your commit and copy it:
 ```
 git log --oneline